minhhbt/Assignment2/README.md

 ## Working
 - Start the conversation by a greeting to the text channel on Discord. </br>
 - A reply is usually accompanied by a gif from the bot, which is related to the bot's (Dr. Hannibal Lecter/Silence of the Lambs) theme.</br>
-- If a user ig going through a condition, the bot replies with an option to provide with online resources that could be referred to. </br>
+- If a user is going through a condition, the bot replies with an option to provide with online resources that could be referred to. </br>
 - The bot also gives some words of advice to the user. </br>
 - The bot also prompts the user to book an appointment if needed, and sets one if there is a time slot available. </br>